hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

 ### Create a `Secret` using `kubectl` command

-A Secret can hold more than one key/value pair, so you can create a single Secret to hold both strings.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/create-secret.sh) -->
 <!-- The below code snippet is automatically added from labs/create-secret.sh -->